-Today we are talking about how we can pick holiday colors that complement our brand.
+Today we’re talking about how we can pick a holiday color palette that complements our brand.

 The question of the day lately has been: